 “He showed himself to be a poetic storyteller” (Neue Zürcher Zeitung)

-Teo has studied and spent most of his life in London and it is there that he spent 5 years finding his voice under the guidance of his inspirational teacher and mentor Hamish Milne.
+Teo has studied and spent most of his life in London and it is there that he spent 5 years refining his voice under the guidance of his inspirational teacher and mentor Hamish Milne.
 Since then he has made his own way in exploring varied repertoires and new ways to reflect life into music.
 While in previous seasons this has manifested itself in contrasting, mainly romantic programmes, Teo's current focus lies in the national musical styles of Romania, Spain and France.
 As a musician with a multi-cultural background, spending time with Enescu's oeuvre has been his way to get closer to the country of his parents - Romania - while the fascination with Albeniz, Granados, Ravel and Debussy was heavily influenced by his experience of cycling through France and Spain not long ago.

 As well as being an avid cyclist, Teo's other passions lie in playing football, travelling, and making new discoveries in the world of music with African roots.